CATHI2018/CATHI/README.md

 # Datasets

-There are three datasets: Flicker,Geolife and Foursquare.
+There are three datasets: Flicker, Geolife and Foursquare.

 The format of dataset are as follows: